Your Guide to Treating Rosacea

 Oral Antibiotics – Oral antibiotics may be prescribed to you for more severe rosacea treatment, due to the fact that they are able to tackle the inflammation of your skin.
 Antibiotics that are commonly prescribed are part of the tetracycline group, and they include tetracycline, doxycycline, lymecycline and minocycline.
 Your course of antibiotics and the duration that they last for will depend on the response that you show to them, and it is often the case that you are advised to take them alongside topical applications.

 Topical Applications – Topical applications can be used to treat mild to moderate rosacea, applied directly to the skin.
 Common topical preparations include azelaic and metronidazole, of which are available in both cream and gel form.
-Topical applications can take at least 2 months before you can begin to see the results, however new and improved topical applications are now emerging.
+Topical applications for rosacea can take at least 2 months before you can begin to see the results.
+However, new and improved topical applications are now emerging.

 For more information about rosacea and how it can be treated, or to book an appointment with a member of our team, please contact us today.
 Call us on 0207 307 7467, email firstname.lastname@example.org or complete our contact form.